 As with any other job application materials, it's imperative to check and double-check your cover letter for any grammatical or factual errors.
 Even the simplest of oversights can make a bad impression on the person reading your letter.

-"If there are errors of any kind, it's a huge red flag," said Guryan Tighe, chief culture officer of Highwire PR.
+"If there are errors of any kind, it's a huge red flag," said Guryan Tighe, partner at Speakeasy Strategies.
 "This is your one opportunity to impress [the hiring manager] and show who you are.
 If there are typos, misspellings or formatting issues, it's generally an automatic out."

 Keep it brief

 Hiring managers are busy and often have hundreds of applications to sift through.
-Keeping your cover letter concise and to the point will improve your chances of having it read.
-Our sources agreed that a few paragraphs highlighting the most relevant information and work experience is the best approach to cover- letter writing.
+Keeping your cover letter concise and to the point will improve your chances of it being read.
+Our sources agreed that a few paragraphs highlighting the most relevant information and work experience is the best approach to writing a cover letter.